awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## AWS KMS keys<a name="kms_keys"></a>

 AWS KMS keys \(KMS keys\) are the primary resource in AWS KMS\.
 You can use a KMS key to encrypt, decrypt, and re\-encrypt data\.
 It can also generate data keys that you can use outside of AWS KMS\.
-Typically, you'll use symmetric KMS keys, but you can create and use asymmetric KMS keys for encryption or signing\.
+Typically, you'll use symmetric encryption KMS keys, but you can create and use asymmetric KMS keys for encryption or signing\.

 **Note**
 AWS KMS is replacing the term *customer master key \(CMK\)* with *AWS KMS key* and *KMS key*\.
 The concept has not changed\.
 To prevent breaking changes, AWS KMS is keeping some variations of this term\.

 An *AWS KMS key* is a logical representation of an encryption key\.
 In addition to the key material used to encrypt and decrypt data, a KMS key includes metadata, such as the key ID, creation date, description, and key state\.

-The basic KMS key, a [*symmetric KMS key*](#symmetric-cmks), represents a cryptographic key used for encryption and decryption\.
-You can also create an [asymmetric KMS key](symmetric-asymmetric.md) \(RSA or elliptic curve \(ECC\)\) for encryption and decryption or signing and verification \(but not both\)\.
+The basic KMS key, a [*symmetric encryption KMS key*](#symmetric-cmks), represents a cryptographic key used for encryption and decryption\.
+You can also create an [HMAC KMS key](hmac.md) for generating and verifying HMAC tags, or an [asymmetric KMS key](symmetric-asymmetric.md) \(RSA or elliptic curve \(ECC\)\) for encryption and decryption or signing and verification \(but not both\)\.

 You create KMS keys in AWS KMS\.
 Symmetric KMS keys and the private keys of asymmetric KMS key never leave AWS KMS unencrypted\.
 To use or manage your KMS keys, you must use AWS KMS\.
 For information about creating and managing KMS keys, see [Managing keys](getting-started.md)\.
 For information about using KMS keys, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.